Giving a Police Statement in Australia

 The courts cannot make any negative assumptions about you if you do not make a statement to police.
 The exception is in NSW where section 89A of the Evidence Act has now been enacted, and allows evidence of silence where the defendant has been charged with a serious indictable offence.
 This section states that Defendants may not be able to rely on a fact unless mentioned to police at the time of questioning.

 When to give a statement as a witness

-Generally, it doesn’t hurt to give a statement as a witness, but you can still be charged with making a false statement to police if you make an untruthful statement.
+Generally, it doesn’t hurt to give a statement as a witness.
+However, it is important to be aware that you can be charged with making a false statement to police if you make an untruthful statement.
 It is therefore important, if you are a witness, that you tell the truth.
 Your statement may help police to investigate the crime.

-You should consult a lawyer if you feel that making a statement might implicate you in relation to the crime, or in relation to any other crime.
+You should consult a lawyer if you feel that making a statement might implicate you in the crime, or in any other crime.
 The police cannot coerce you into making a statement, but if you don’t make a statement you can still be called to court to give evidence by way of a subpoena.

 It is important to realise that, if you make a statement, it will be given to the accused and/or the accused’s solicitor.
 You can choose to withdraw the statement at a later date if you wish by contacting the police officer in charge of investigating the matter (also called the informant).

 Making a false statement to the police